FelixGSchmidt/dddex_experiments/README.md

-# dddex_experiments
+# dddex experiments
-This repository contains classes and scripts to run several empirical experiments that implement the models from "dddex".
+This repository contains classes and scripts to run several empirical experiments that implement various models from the dddex package.